mattspitz/completeme/README.md

 ## Wishlist
 * I wish I didn't have to run the $EDITOR command in the script.
 Wouldn't it be neat if Ctrl+t could just output the filename into my current prompt?
 Then, you can autocomplete for anything, not just your text editor.
 * It'd also be neat to specify a different directory that you'd like to autocomplete, not just the current working directory, though perhaps that's beyond the scope of this project.
+* I'd love to configure curses to use whatever your terminal background is (not the weird gray color that mine seems to want to use in Debian).